What is arthritis?

-What is a total shoulder replacement?
+What is a reverse total shoulder replacement?

-Results vary but depend on the health of the tissue that surrounds the joint, the degree of the arthritis at the time of surgery and the patient’s activity level.
+Results vary but they depend on the health of the tissue that surrounds the joint, the degree of the arthritis at the time of surgery and the patient’s activity level.
 Also, in order to obtain the best results, the patient needs to strictly follow the precautions ordered by the surgeon.
 After surgery, most patients are better able to perform daily activities such as eating, drinking and combing their hair.

 When should I have this type of surgery?

 Your orthopedic surgeon will decide if surgery is an option for you.
 This decision will be based on your history, exam and X-rays.
 Your orthopedic surgeon will then ask you to decide if your discomfort, stiffness and disability give you enough reason to have surgery.
 Often, there is no harm in waiting if conservative, non-operative methods are helping to reduce your discomfort.

 Am I too old for this surgery?

 Age is not an issue if you are in good health and have the desire to keep living an active lifestyle.
 You may be asked to see your primary care provider or a specialist for his/her view about your general health.
 Some extra tests may be needed before surgery.

 The length of time a shoulder implant lasts varies for each patient and depends on a person’s age, weight, activity level and medical conditions.
 A total joint implant is a medical device subject to wear that may lead to failure.
 While it is important to follow all of your surgeon’s recommendations after surgery, there is no guarantee that your implant will last for a certain length of time.